-How to Use LinkedIn Premium for Social Selling
+How to Use LinkedIn Premium to Grow Revenue

-Although most people – including those in sales – treat LinkedIn like an online resume, it is much more than that.
+Although most people – including those in sales – treat LinkedIn like an online resume for recruiters to see it while the person is looking for a job, it is much more than that.
 LinkedIn is an excellent resource for the modern seller and anyone involved in social selling.
 The value multiplies when they upgrade to a LinkedIn Premium account.

-In this article, I will describe the benefits of the different tiers of LinkedIn Premium.
-I will also share whether a Premium account is worth the investment, as well as how modern sales professionals can take full advantage of its features.
+In this article, I will describe the benefits of the different tiers of being a LinkedIn Premium member.
+I will also share whether a premium plan is worth the investment, as well as how modern sales professionals can take full advantage of its features.

 Free LinkedIn Account